20dani09/web/2 - Privilege Escalation/CSRF/Cross-site request forgery.md

 ```
 Before using CSRF token in request, check it in HTML code and perform a CSRF attack with it.
 ```

+# CSRF where token is tied to non-session cookie